thewca/wca-regulations/wca-regulations-2012.md

 ## Article F: Clock Solving

-- F1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
+- F1) Standard speed solving procedures is followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
-- F2) The judge shall place the scrambled puzzle onto the mat in a standing position.
+- F2) The judge places the scrambled puzzle onto the mat in a standing position.
-- F3) At the end of the inspection period, the competitor shall place the puzzle onto the mat in a standing position.
+- F3) At the end of the inspection period, the competitor places the puzzle onto the mat in a standing position.
 He must not change the positions of any pins from their scrambled positions before the beginning of the solve.
 Penalty: disaqualification (DNF).

 ## Article G: Magic Solving and Master Magic Solving

-- G1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
+- G1) Standard speed solving procedures is followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
   - G1a) The competitor may do at most two practise solves on the competition timer.
 When the judge and competitor mutually agree, the official attempts will start.
 From then on, all attempts will be treated as official attempts.
 - G2) Scrambling:
   - G2a) The puzzle is not scrambled.